-Sri Lanka crisis: Indian govt briefs all-party meeting
+Sri Lanka crisis very serious crisis; naturally worry about spillover: Jaishankar at all-party meet

+''It is a matter which pertains to a very close neighbour and given the near proximity, we naturally worry about the consequences, the spillover it has for us,'' he added.

+Jaishankar also said there have seen some ''misinformed comparisons'' in the context of Sri Lanka wherein some people have asked whether ''can such a situation happen in India''.

-M Thambidurai (All India Anna Dravida Munnetra Kazhagam), Saugata Ray (Trinamool Congress), Farooq Abdullah (National Conference), Sanjay Singh (Aam Aadmi Party), Keshava Rao (Telangana Rashtra Samithi), Ritesh Pandey (Bahujan Samaj Party), Vijayasai Reddy (YSR Congress) and Vaiko (Marumalarchi Dravida Munnetra Kazhagam) were among those who attended the meeting.
+M Thambidurai (AIADMK), Saugata Ray (Trinamool Congress), Farooq Abdullah (National Conference), Sanjay Singh (Aam Aadmi Party), Keshava Rao (Telangana Rashtra Samithi), Ritesh Pandey (Bahujan Samaj Party), Vijayasai Reddy (YSR Congress) and Vaiko (MDMK) were among those who attended the meeting.

 Sri Lanka is facing its worst economic crisis in seven decades, with a severe foreign exchange shortage hampering the import of essentials, including food, fuel and medicines.

 The economic crisis has also sparked a political crisis in the island nation after a popular uprising against the government.
 Acting president Ranil Wickremesinghe has declared a state of emergency in the country.